Celarity Blog • Updated Jun 25, 2020

-Creating Happy Careers Leadership Spotlight: Marlene Phipps, CEO of Celarity
+Creating Happy Careers Leadership Spotlight: Marlene Phipps, Founder of Celarity

-Marlene Phipps is the Founder, CEO, and President of Celarity Inc. She started her career as a creative in the industry and became a successful freelancer turned business owner.
+Marlene Phipps is the Founder and Head of the Advisory Board of Celarity Inc. She started her career as a creative in the industry and became a successful freelancer turned business owner.
 In her career, she’s always followed her passion for creativity.
 We can learn a lot from Marlene – when you follow your passion, it can lead you down all kinds of paths to success.

 Jenna Carr, Content Marketing Specialist at Celarity (JC): Let’s go back to before you even graduated high school.
 What were your career dreams and aspirations?

-Marlene Phipps, President, and CEO at Celarity (MP): Early on, it was always something in the arts.
+Marlene Phipps, Founder & Head of the Advisory Board at Celarity (MP): Early on, it was always something in the arts.
 I was not somebody who was enthralled with taking advanced math classes or chemistry.
 So, it was always art – and that’s where I found my sweet spot.
 I remember in the 9th grade, I had to do a paper, “What do I want to be when I grow up?” -a typical 9th-grade assignment.
 I came from a family where my mom made all of my clothes and I had a lot of fun picking out the fabrics and patterns.
 So, I thought, maybe I’ll be a fashion designer!
 I spent tons of time in my room with my watercolor set, drawing and painting fashion ideas.

 Later on, in high school, I was part of a theatre group called the Thespians.
 I was much more interested in being behind the stage than on it.
 So, designing sets and costumes were the kinds of things I did.